Tryliom/Visual-Functions/README.md

 Folder needed:
 - `Resources/ScriptableObjects/Variables`: Where the game objects variables are stored
 - `Resources/ScriptableObjects/GlobalVariables`: Where you need to store the global variables to be accessible from anywhere
+- `Resources/ScriptableObjects/GlobalObjects`: Where you need to store other objects to be accessible from anywhere (like ExportableFields)

 You can change these folder paths by creating a scriptable object with the menu `VisualFunctions/Settings` and set the paths in the inspector.
 **It needs to be in a Resources folder to be loaded at runtime.**